-Symptoms Major causes Remedies Left and right operating levers do not move smoothly Insufficient grease on the left and right operating levers Grease the levers.
-Refer to page 5-52.
-Blade lever and throttle lever do not move smoothly Wire is stretched too lose Adjust or replace (ask your sales or service dealer).
-Hoe attachment, slewing or traveling operation not possible Safety lock lever is raised (locked) Lower (release) the safety lock lever.
-Refer to page 2-19. • Fuse is blown Replace the fuse.
+Symptoms Major causes Remedies Left and right operating levers do not move smoothly Insufficient grease on the left and right operating levers • Grease the levers.
+Refer to page 5-48.
+Throttle lever does not move smoothly Wire is stretched too lose • Adjust or replace (ask your sales or service dealer).
+Hoe attachment, slewing or traveling operation not possible Safety lock lever is raised (locked) • Lower (release) the safety lock lever.
+Refer to page 2-14. • Fuse is blown • Replace the fuse.
 Refer to page 6-6.
-Adjustment of travel lock is faulty Adjust the travel lock (ask your sales or service dealer).
-Digging force is insufficient Hydraulic oil level too low Add to the specified level.
+Adjustment of travel lock is faulty • Adjust the travel lock (ask your sales or service dealer).
+Digging force is insufficient Hydraulic oil level too low • Add to the specified level.
 Refer to page 5-19.
-Hydraulic oil is not warm enough Perform the warm-up.
+Hydraulic oil is not warm enough • Perform the warm-up.
 Refer to page 3-8.
-Air cleaner is clogged Clean the air cleaner.
+Air cleaner is clogged • Clean the air cleaner.
 Refer to page 5-34.
-Hydraulic oil is not of suitable type Replace the hydraulic oil.
-Refer to page 5-46.
-Traveling is not possible or not smooth Stones or foreign objects are stuck Remove the foreign object.
-Machine veers to the right/left Stones or foreign objects are stuck Remove the foreign object.
+Hydraulic oil is not of suitable type • Replace the hydraulic oil.
+Refer to page 5-43.
+Traveling is not possible or not smooth Stones or foreign objects are stuck • Remove the foreign object.
+Machine veers to the right/left Stones or foreign objects are stuck • Remove the foreign object.
 Faulty crawler tension adjustment Adjust the crawler to the prescribed tension.
 Refer to page 5-26.
-Travel speed cannot be changed • Fuse is blown Replace the fuse.
+Travel speed cannot be changed • Fuse is blown • Replace the fuse.
 Refer to page 6-6.

-Symptoms Major causes Remedies Slewing is not possible or not smooth Insufficient grease on slew bearing Grease the bearing.
+Symptoms Major causes Remedies Slewing is not possible or not smooth Slew lock lever lock is not released Release the slew lock lever Insufficient grease on slew bearing Grease the bearing.
 Refer to page 5-28.
 Hydraulic oil temperature is too high Hydraulic oil level too low Add up to the specified level.
 Refer to page 5-19.
 Starter motor turns but engine does not start Insufficient fuel Add fuel.
-Refer to page 5-18.
-Air in fuel system Bleed air.
+Refer to page 5-18. • Air in fuel system • Bleed air.
 Refer to page 6-8.
-Water in fuel system Drain water.
+Water in fuel system • Drain water.
 Refer to page 5-29.
-Crawlers come off Crawlers too loose • Increase the tension.
+Fuel is frozen. • Warm the fuel pipe with hot water or wait until the ambient temperature becomes high.
+Engine control system is faulty.
+Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
+Adjust or repair (ask your sales or service dealer). • Preheating device is faulty.
+Adjust or repair (ask your sales or service dealer).
+Crawlers come off Crawlers too loose Increase the tension.
 Refer to page 5-26.

-Engine exhaust is white or bluish Excessive engine oil Adjust to the specified level.
+Symptoms Major causes Remedies Engine exhaust is white or bluish Excessive engine oil • Adjust to the specified level.
 Refer to page 5-17.
+Insufficient engine warm-up.
+Perform the warm-up operation.
+Refer to page 3-5.
+Engine control system is faulty.
+Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
+Adjust or repair (ask your sales or service dealer).
+Prolonged idling (approx. two hours or more) Increase the engine RPM and check for smoke.
 Poor fuel Replace the fuel.
-Engine exhaust is occasionally black Air cleaner is clogged Clean the air cleaner.
+Engine exhaust is occasionally black Air cleaner is clogged • Clean the air cleaner.
 Refer to page 5-34.
-Irregular noise is produced from the engine Low quality fuel is being used Replace the fuel. (combustion or mechanical noise) Engine is overheating Refer to "If the engine overheats" on page 6-3.
+Engine control system is faulty.
+Adjust or repair (ask your sales or service dealer). • Fuel line is faulty.
+Adjust or repair (ask your sales or service dealer). • Clogging in the exhaust line.
+Adjust or repair (ask your sales or service dealer).
+Irregular noise is produced from the engine Low quality fuel is being used • Replace the fuel. (combustion or mechanical noise) Engine is overheating Refer to "If the engine overheats" on page 6-3.
 Damage inside the muffler Replace the muffler.
 For replacement, ask your sales or service dealer.